saltymaccas/muffed/README.md

   <img src="docs/assets/3_light.png" width="200">
 </p>

+# Features

+## Privacy

+Muffed just simply does not contain any sort of advertisements or tracking. *This does not include the servers the user may interact with*

+## Active Development

+Muffed is always being worked on and improved.

+## Intuitive User Interface

+Muffed is designed with the user experience in mind.
+Buttons are located at the bottom of the screen and change automatically for relevance.

 # Project Status

 Muffed is currently in **very** early development.
 It is being actively worked on and may undergo